ishani-tagore/Twitter_Exploratory_Analysis_HPC-2023/README.md

 In future assignments, we extend this analysis to conduct Topic Modeling on tweets and user descriptions (we have proxied relevant topics with hashtags for this assignment).

 # UPDATE!
-This respository documents Stage 1 of this analysis.
+This respository documents Stage 1 of this analysis
 Final results are <a href="https://docs.google.com/presentation/d/1ndK7mfd4J4IDGlGF304IG1O9RUZf2ADk/edit?usp=sharing&ouid=105860058275521700562&rtpof=true&sd=true">documented in these Google Slides</a>